 While attending the annual Vegan Fair in Stockholm earlier this year, my boyfriend and I received each a generous goodie bag from Maria Nila containing their Head & Hair Heal trio in full size, plus their ginger handsoap.
 They gave out the exact same goodie bags last year, but I gave it a pass, standing in line to receive the food-containing goodie bag instead.
 Maria Nila is a Swedish professional haircare brand that’s 100% vegan approved and cruelty-free.
-All their shampoos are also sulfate-free and suitable for color treated hair.
-Though this brand fits close to my values, I’ve mainly overlooked them because professional haircare tends to be marketed towards colored hair, and I don’t really deal with colored hair problems...
-But this year I’ve been more dedicated to growing out my hair long again.
-And during my research for preventing hair loss and increasing hair growth, their Heal-series popped up.
-So when I knew they were going to be giving out goodie bags of the whole set again, I got really excited!
+All their shampoos are also sulfate-free and suitable for color-treated hair.
+Though this brand fits close to my values, I’ve mainly overlooked them because professional haircare tends to be marketed towards colored hair, and I don’t really deal with colored hair problems… But this year I’ve been more dedicated to growing out my hair long again.
+During my research for preventing hair loss and increasing hair growth, this Heal-series popped up.
+So when I knew they were going to be giving out goodie bags of the whole set, I got really excited!

 SCROLL TO THE END FOR SHORT REVIEW IN SWEDISH!

 Maria Nila | Head & Hair Heal Trio Set